 A year or two ago, I had taken my key ring out of my purse.
-It was a jumble of extra rings, keys that I had no idea what they opened, and a heavy fob that was given to me when I purchased my car years ago and had been worn smooth until it was just a hunk of metal.
+It was a jumble of extra rings, keys that I had no idea what they opened, and a heavy fob that had worn smooth until it was just a hunk of metal.
 I decided that I was going to update my keyring and make it more functional.

-After I had removed the extra keys and rings that I no longer used, I decided to research to see if I could find ideas on how to organize my keys better.
-What I discovered is a new fad called “everyday carry” or EDC.
-This is a hobby where people take being prepared for life’s little needs to a new level.
-I was intrigued as I scanned photos of what other people carried in their pockets and read about their ideas of preparedness.
-Some were survivalists that were preparing for the next nuclear war, but there were many others like myself who simply wanted to function in an urban environment more comfortably.
+I began research to find ideas on how to organize my keys better.
+What I discovered is a fad called “everyday carry” or EDC.
+This is a hobby where people take preparation for life’s little needs to a new level.
+Intrigued, I scanned photos of what other people carried in their pockets and read about their ideas of preparedness.
+There was a wide range of people that did EDC including Survivalists that were preparing for the next nuclear war.
+Yet, there were many others like myself who simply wanted to function in an urban environment in more comfort.

-My first purchase was a leather key fob with a clip that I could attach to my purse and a sturdy ring for my keys.
+My first EDC addition was a leather key fob with a clip that could attach to my purse.
 I put my car keys and regular keys on the new ring.
-It had a flower concho on it for decoration and I was pleased with the look and the inexpensive price tag.
+It had a flower concho on it for decoration and I loved not only the look, but the inexpensive price tag.

 My next purchase was a Fox40 safety whistle.
 It is quite loud, lightweight and sturdy.
 Because it is pealess, it will not freeze up in cold weather.
 I wanted a whistle since I’m alone at night on campus or when I’m out in the park walking my dog.
 I never used it at school in the end, but I did use it once for an emergency.
 I had fallen in our garage and injured myself.
 I tried to call out for my husband on the other side of the property, but he could not hear me.
 I had my keys and the whistle with me.
 I blew on the whistle and this brought my husband to me.
 I will always keep a whistle on my keyring for now on.

 The whistle, flashlight and keys are all I keep on my main keyring.
-It can go through the airport security or into any building without any problem with these items and the tools give me a little added help with my day to day life.
-However, there were the other recommended items, the multi-tool, the knife and the pen.
+It can go through the airport security or into any building.
+With these items and the tools with me every day, it gives me a little added help with my day to day life.

 I did not have much trouble deciding on the multi-tool.
 I bought a little $20 Leatherman Micra for the job.
-Its main tool are a good pair of scissors, but it has a nail file, nail cleaner, a bottle opener and a flathead/philips head screwdriver along with a small flat head screwdriver.
+Its main tool features a good pair of scissors, but it has a nail file, nail cleaner, a bottle opener and assorted screwdrivers.
 It also has a tiny blade, but I seldom use it.
-The multi-tool is barely 2″ long and takes up little room.
-I find that I use it quite often, especially when I travel or when I’m in a class or workshop.
+The multi-tool is 2″ long and takes up little room.
+I find that I use it quite often, especially when I travel, or when I’m in a class or workshop.

 The knife was a difficult decision for me.
 I had never carried a dedicated folder before.
-Women of my generation were not encouraged to do so, although I’ve been discovering that younger women think nothing of it.
-The state I live in has stricter knife laws than other places, so in the end I chose a sub 2″ blade from Spyderco called a ladybug.
-It helped that the scales came in many color choices, including purple!
+Women of my generation were not encouraged to do so, although I’ve been noticing that younger women think nothing of it.
+The state I live in has stricter knife laws than other places, so in the end I chose a sub 2″ blade from Spyderco called a Ladybug.
+It helped that the knife scales came in many color choices, including purple!
 The blade is super sharp, of a high grade of steel and it locks for added safety when using it.
-It slices through packages like butter, will cut a sandwich in a hotel room without sweat and in general is an excellent beater blade.
-Its been my main pocket knife for two years and still looks like new.
+I use it to open packages, slice sandwiches in hotel rooms, or to cut twine.
+It is an excellent beater blade and has been my main pocket knife for two years.
+It still looks like new.

 When was the last time you updated YOUR keyring?